Presenter Profiles 2019

 Before taking on this role he held a variety of posts in universities including: Bristol Business School (UWE), Imperial College, Kingston University, Manchester Metropolitan University and the University of Salford.
 Huw has helped to develop networks of college and private provider provision including higher level apprenticeships and in-company degree programmes for companies including: Bank of New York Mellon, BBC, Bombardier, Coop, McDonalds and Tesco.
 In addition to working in higher education, Huw has also held management and board level positions in a range of public and private sector organisations.

-Change Maker, Office of the Future Generations Commissioner
+Change Maker, Office of the Future Generations Commissioner for Wales

 Chief Executive, Disability Wales